baobabsoluciones/cornflow/docs/source/main/docker-stack.rst

     docker-compose up -f docker-compose-cornflow-celery.yml -d --scale worker=2

-If you are running cornflow with multiple workers, there are additional services that must be provided in your deployment:
+If you are running cornflow with multiple workers, there are additional resources that must be provided in your deployment:

-#.airflow worker service
+#. airflow worker machines
-#.airflow flower service
+#. airflow flower server
-#.redis message broker service
+#. redis message broker server

 New environment variables must also be taken into account for services running in Celery mode::